 - For the Business Transformation category, we encourage you to bring the CEO or member of Executive Leadership team to the interview.

-- ROUND 3: Winners will be announced at the Gala Dinner on 25 August 2020 at the Spark Arena, Auckland.
-Each Finalist will receive a complimentary ticket to the CIO Summit and Awards Gala dinner, and the opportunity to purchase additional dinner tickets.
+- ROUND 3: Winners will be announced at the CIO Awards Night at the end of November at the Spark Arena, Auckland.
+Each Finalist will receive 2 complimentary ticket to CIO Awards Night, and the opportunity to purchase additional tickets.

 The Judges Brief